 2. Turn up the beats

 You might feel a little silly dancing around at home, but I’ll bet you enjoy it!
-Music can be so helpful for improving your mood, particularly if you listen to something uplifting.
+Music can be so helpful for improving your mood, particularly if you listen to something uplifting - plus, there's nothing like training with your favourite workout songs!
 There has also been research to suggest music can have a therapeutic effect similar to meditation, which may be why it appears to help reduce stress and ease symptoms of PMS.
 A good sing-along always helps!

 3. Take a social media break